resir014/resir014.xyz/src/content/etc/dnscrypt/index.md

 ## Guide

 The DNSCrypt team has release `dnscrypt-proxy` 2.0, which has a more streamlined setup compared to version 1.0.
-If you don't know how to set up DNSCrypt through a command line, setting it up is a lot easier now.
+Whether you have no command-line knowledge, or know the basics of it, setting it up is a lot easier now.

-`dnscrypt-proxy` 2.0 is supported by other DNSCrypt clients for Windows listed [here](https://dnscrypt.info/implementations).
+`dnscrypt-proxy` 2.0 is supported by other DNSCrypt clients listed [here](https://dnscrypt.info/implementations).
 If you would like to use other clients within the list, please read through the manual for the client you want to use.

 ### Windows